Kegbot/kegbot-server/docs/source/kegboard-guide/operation.rst

 The Kegboard firmware includes support for reading the Maxim DS18B20 1-wire temperature sensors.
 These sensors should be attached to the "thermo" OneWire bus, which is reserved exclusively for temperature sensors.
-Currently, a maximum of two temperature sensors may share this single bus.
+Any number of sensors may be attached.  *OneWire devices not matching the DS18B20 or DS18S20 family codes will be ignored on this bus.*

 The firmware also supports a second OneWire bus, which is continuously polled for 1-wire devices.
 The 1-wire device ids seen on this bus are reported in a